found/eggs/README.md

     <script type="text/javascript" src="//frrt.herokuapp.com/js/fartscroll.js"></script>

-on your site.
+Include the above line in the head or body of your page.
 FartScroll will not be downloaded and run until you type the following konami code

     fff